 At least once per year, you should get your credit report from each of the three nationwide credit reporting agencies and check each report for errors or for outdated or incomplete information.

 How to Get and Review Your Credit Report

 Every 12 months you are entitled to one free copy of your credit report from each of the three nationwide credit reporting agencies—Experian, Equifax, and TransUnion.
 Go to AnnualCreditReport.com to get them.
-You can also get a yearly free copy of any specialty consumer reports.
-In some instances, you can get free reports more often than once per year.
+As of 2020, as part of a legal settlement, you can get six free credit reports each year (for seven years) from the Equifax website.
+The free reports are in addition to the one free Equifax report—and the free Experian and TransUnion reports—that you can get each year at AnnualCreditReport.com.
+Also, in some instances, you can get free reports more often than once per year.
+In addition, you can get a yearly free copy of any specialty consumer reports.

 Review each section of your reports carefully.
 Note each item you find that is erroneous, incomplete, or contains information that should not be reported.
 Then, make a list of everything that is inaccurate, incomplete, or not authorized to be in your file.

 Things to Look for in Your Credit Report

 When reviewing your reports, look for the following:

 1. Personal Information Section